michaeljones/on-commit-messages/README.md

 #### Setting your Command Line Editor

 If you are unfamiliar with shells and their configuration, then the easiest approach is probably the `core.editor` git config value.
-You can see it with:
+You can set it with:

 ```
 git config --global core.editor nano